BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 * Location Settings resolution for high accurate location updates
 * Lifecyle aware out of the box

 Awesome, right?
-Those magical 3 lines and you're life is made easy!
+Those magical 3 lines and your life is made easy!

 ## Get Single Location Update

 Only want current location for single time?
 That's easy too!
-Just the method name changes, rest stays the same.
+Only the method name changes, rest stays the same.

 ```kotlin
 Locus.getCurrentLocation(this) { result ->